Overview

 MPB Project #1 — Modes of Silicon on Insulator (SOI) Strip Waveguides

-A key component of silicon photonic integrated circuits are waveguides.
-These devices are typically fabricated on silicon on insulator (SOI) wafers.
+silicon on insulator (SOI) wafers.
 Infrared light at 1.55 μm, the standard wavelength for telecommunications using silica fibers, is routed within the silicon using index guiding.
 We will use MPB to calculate the dispersion relation, also known as a band diagram, of these waveguide modes as shown in the right figure below.
 The focus is to design a waveguide which is single mode for the lowest band (i.e., the fundamental mode).

-The left figure shows the device structure.
-The silicon waveguide has a rectangular cross section with width w and height h.
+h.
 The buried oxide, typically silicon dioxide, is below the waveguide.
 A silicon substrate is beneath.
 No cladding is placed on top of the waveguide which is surrounded by air.
 The propagation axis is along X. This is the direction in which the waveguide is translationally invariant.

 The first thing to do, as before, is to load the necessary Python modules.